 3128 Surfers Paradise Boulevard, Surfers Paradise; (07) 5538 8000

 Thanks to its chic dining room, polished service and delicious tapas-style plates, Social Eating House is one of the GC’s top culinary players.
-Of course, you have to order the lamb shoulder but what about the chargrilled octopus?
-The tuna sashimi is stunning but so are the potato bombas (fried potato balls) with sobrasada sausage.
+Of course, you have to order the lamb shoulder but what about the twice-cooked pork belly?
 And a charcuterie platter is a must.
 Our advice?
 Arrive hungry.

 3 Oracle Boulevard, Broadbeach; (07) 5504 5210